 Nearly all CDs and Digital Downloads from the late 1990s onward are mastered to be as loud as possible with relatively little regard for sound quality.
 The fact that so much of the signal is being limited by the digital full scale causes side effects such as distortion and reduction of detail, clarity and dynamic impact.
 Given how nonexistent discs that anywhere near resemble what you could find in the '80s and '90s are, it's clear that the entire music industry Just Doesn't Care.

 To an extent this was the case with early CDs, which often failed to accurately reflect the warmth of the original vinyl recordings.
 Record players would amplify bass frequencies that CD players couldn't.
+A lot of early CDs were also missing artwork from the original LPs.
 Certain audiophiles like the earliest CDs possible, but even they have to admit that they didn't always get it right (copy tapes equalised for cassette were often used, for example).
 CDs soon reached their pinnacle by the mid 80s to early 90s, before the loudness war set in.

 The vinyl format is popular with audiophiles and always has been, but there were times when the record industry Just Didn't Care about vinyl either.
 A lot of LPs in The Seventies and The Eighties issued by major labels were made from recycled vinyl, thin vinyl or mastered from lower quality tapes.
 This wasn't the case in Germany or Japan where Virgin vinyl was almost always used, hence releases from those territories usually have better sound quality than those released in the US.